 Producer/Director: Eddie Davis

-Screenwriter: Russell Rouse and Clarence Greene
+Screenwriters: Russell Rouse and Clarence Greene

-Alternative titles: DOA II
+Alternate titles: DOA II

 A man goes on vacation and is poisoned.
 He tries to figure out who killed him before he actually dies.